 Obsidian operates on a local storage model, keeping your notes securely on your device, which is a key differentiator from Notion’s cloud-based system.

-Its unique selling point in the organization is, again, the knowledge graph, which interconnects notes through bi-directional linking.
 This feature is valuable for connecting various notes back to a central idea and keeping them visually organized, something Notion can’t do in this way.

 Lastly, Obsidian incorporates a quick button to add a today’s note, which is always handy when you want to annotate something quickly.